null

 People Also Soundproof These Areas in a Music Room

 The walls, ceiling, and door may be the most important surfaces to soundproof, but if you want the best results possible, you must soundproof all 6 surfaces of the room.
 (Yes!
-That means the floor!)
+That also means the floor!)

 Window SOundproofing in a music room